maehler/phd-thesis/markdown/chapter1.4.md

 eQTLs are said to act either in *cis* or in *trans*, with *cis*-eQTLs acting directly on gene expression while *trans*-eQTL act indirectly on the associated gene.
 An example of a *cis* mechanism could be a variant that affects the affinity for transcription factor binding to the promoter of a gene, while a *trans* effect could be something so subtle as affecting the abundance of a certain co-factor that is needed to express the associated gene.
 From these simple examples it is quite clear that *trans* effects are more subtle than *cis* effects, and this is something that has been observed time and time again [REFS].
 In fact, most studies in human only consider *cis* acting variants, or rather, they assume that variants that are in the vicinity of the gene they are acting on are acting in *cis* [REFS].
 The case is often that *cis* acting variants are local to the associated gene while *trans* effects are more distant.
 The decision to use only *cis* acting variants make the computational problem a bit easier since fewer tests have to be performed, and consequently, the multiple testing problem becomes slightly less of a problem since the number of markers considered for each gene is much smaller than the total number of markers in the genome.

 Studies of regulatory variation have shown that...

+#### Biology gets complicated quickly

+- Talk about how multiple causal variants contribute to the expression of a gene with small effect and effectively obscure that the expression is genetically controlled.
+- Torgeir's example of multiple eQTLs that hide the underlying mechanisms.

+### Limitations {#sec:limitations}

+- Limited range of populations, e.g. we look at Sweden, which is only a small part of the global aspen population.
+- Gene expression and phenotypic sampling is limited to the moment that you sample.
+The half-life of mRNA is relatively short, and it varies throughout the year, and even throughout the day.
+If you sample at the wrong time, you might miss the signals that are of significant for the particular trait you are interested in.